 Fortran provides intrinsic procedures to give values describing any representation method in use, to provide access to the parts of a floating-point quantity, and to set the parts.

-6.4.2 Avoidance mechanisms for language users
+Avoidance mechanisms for language users

+Fortran software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can:

-Use the avoidance mechanisms of ISO/IEC 24772-1 clause 6.4.5.
+Use the avoidance mechanisms of ISO/IEC 24772-1 clause 6.4.5;

 Use procedures from a trusted library to perform calculations where floating-point accuracy is needed.
-Understand the use of the library procedures and test the diagnostic status values returned to ensure the calculation proceeds as expected.
+Understand the use of the library procedures and test the diagnostic status values returned to ensure the calculation proceeds as expected;

-Avoid creating a logical value from a test for equality or inequality between two floating-point expressions.
-Use compiler options where available to detect such usage.
+Avoid creating a logical value from a test for equality or inequality between two floating-point;expressions, and use compiler options where available to detect such usage.

-Do not use floating-point variables as loop indices, a deleted feature; use integer variables instead.
-A floating-point value can be computed from the integer loop variable as needed.
+Avoid using floating-point variables as loop indices, as it is a deleted feature; use integer variables instead; Note A floating-point value can be computed from the integer loop variable as needed.

-Use intrinsic inquiry procedures, when needed, to determine the properties of the representation in use.
+Use intrinsic inquiry procedures, when needed, to determine the properties of the representation in use;

-Avoid the use of bit operations to get or to set the parts of a floating-point quantity.
-Use intrinsic procedures to provide the functionality when needed.
+Avoid the use of bit operations to get or to set the parts of a floating-point quantity, and use intrinsic procedures to provide the functionality when needed;

-Where the IEEE intrinsic modules and the IEEE real kinds are in use, use the intrinsic module procedures to determine the limits of the processor’s conformance to ISO/IEC/IEEE 60559 and to determine the limits of the representation in use.
+Where the IEEE intrinsic modules and the IEEE real kinds are in use, use the intrinsic module procedures to determine the limits of the processor’s conformance to ISO/IEC/IEEE 60559 and to determine the limits of the representation in use;

 Where the IEEE intrinsic modules are in use, use the intrinsic module procedures to detect and control the available rounding modes and exception flags.